Self-optimizing

 ILNumerics Autonomous Computing

-Technical software teams face a growing productivity gap: modern hardware is highly parallel, but most numerical algorithms are still written, reviewed, optimized, and maintained as sequential high-level code.
+Technical software teams face a growing productivity gap: modern hardware is massively parallel, but most numerical algorithms are still written, reviewed, optimized, and maintained as sequential high-level code.
+ILNumerics closes this gap by moving optimization, parallelization, and hardware utilization into the execution layer.

 Less manual performance engineering.
 More usable parallel hardware.